AriFordsham/GHCWiki/building/running-tests/adding.md

   It allows you to say if the test case should fail to compile, run fine, run but terminate with a certain exit code... ect.
 The \<args...\> argument is a list argument, where the length and format of the list depends on the \<test-fn\> you use.
-The choice of \<test-fn\> is largely dependent on how complex it is to build you test case.
+The choice of \<test-fn\> is largely dependent on how complex it is to build your test case.
 The \<test-fn\> specifies a build method more then anything else.

 >